cheerful/freckle-apidocs/content/entries.md

 : *Optional* **string**: a comma-separated list of user IDs to filter by.
 Example: `users=1,2,3`

+descripton
+: *Optional* **string**: Only entries containing this text in their description are returned.

 projects
 : *Optional* **string**: a comma-separated list of project IDs to filter by.
 Example: `projects=4,5,6`